danakj/danakj.github.io/_posts/2022-12-28-why-subspace.md

 This provides defense in depth, it protects users against existing code, and is a good idea.
 But to be a safety strategy for C++ developers, we need to shift left.
 Instead of crashing on UB, I would like a future world where C++ developers have a different choice.
 A development environment which does not present a footgun at every turn.
-Define the UB out of existance.
+Define the UB out of existence.

 > We also need better tools to prevent UB from happening.
 In its arsenal, Rust offers saturating
 > arithmetic, checked arithmetics (returning Optional), and wrapping arithmetics.
 I hope some of